 The Institute for Learning and Academic Achievement Externships

-The Child Study Center seeks graduate students to complete a year-long externship in neuropsychology starting July 1st, 2014 and ending June 30th, 2015, although some flexibility around start dates may be possible.
-There are extern positions available in the Institute for Learning and Academic Achievement (ILAA) at our Long Island campus, located in Lake Success on the Queens-Nassau county border, our New Jersey campus, located in Hackensack, New Jersey, and at our New York City campus, located at One Park Avenue at 33rd Street.
-David Marks, PhD, is the primary coordinator at the Long Island campus, Richard Gallagher, PhD, is the main contact at the New Jersey campus, and Daniela Montalto, PhD, is the main contact at the New York City campus.
+The NYU Child Study Center seeks graduate students to complete a year-long externship in neuropsychology.
+There are extern positions available in the Institute for Learning and Academic Achievement (ILAA) at our Long Island campus, located in Lake Success on the Queens Nassau County border, and at our New York City campus, located at One Park Avenue.
+David Marks, PhD, is the main contact at the New Jersey Campus , and Daniela Montalto, PhD, is the main contact at the New York City campus.

 The Number of Externships Available: